 Did you know that one in five dogs have (or will have) arthritis, and 65 percent of older dogs suffer from this painful disease?
 As your pooch moves into their golden years, they can become less active and energetic.
 Although many older dogs prefer a nice snooze instead of a run, their lack of mobility could be due to pain.

-Glucosamine is a natural ingredient that can help your pup’s joints and mobility.
+Glucosamine is a natural ingredient that can help your pup’s joint health and mobility.
 Food that is rich in this ingredient will help relieve arthritis pain and also help prevent the breakdown of joint tissue.

 That being said, there are many dog foods that claim to be healthy and rich in glucosamine.
 Below, we have reviewed the ten best dog chows with glucosamine.
 We will share all the important info such as ingredients, vitamins, taste, and many other factors.